Azure/Azure-Verified-Modules/docs/content/help-support/issue-triage/issue-triage-automation.md

 If an issue/PR has been labelled with "<mark style="background-color:#808080;color:white;">Status: No Recent Activity 💤</mark>" and hasn't had any update in 3 days from that point, automatically close it and comment, unless the issue/PR has a "<mark style="background-color:#B60205;color:white;">Status: long-term ⏳</mark>" - in which case, do not close it.

+### ITA24

+Remind module owner(s) to start or continue working on this module if there was no activity on the Module Proposal issue for more than 3 weeks.

 <br>

 ## Event based automation